 In Israel, where the Hebrew language is the national language, there is the Academy of the Hebrew Language, which assists new learners of the language anytime.

-Purchase now in ebook and print format
+Purchase now in eBook, print, and audio format

 “A trip to Israel is in my near future!
 Thanks to this book, in less than 20 minutes a day, I have the basic vocabulary skills needed to communicate with the locals there.
 This book is perfect for any American that wants to learn Hebrew.
 Easy to follow, and very well written.” – Paul

 “This book is well organized, quick, and easy.
 At least, as easy as embracing a new language CAN be.
 I am learning Hebrew using a variety of sources (Rosetta Stone, flash cards, online tutorials, TV, and my native-Israeli partner), and bought this book as another arrow in my multi-faceted quiver.
 I will say I’ve been impressed.
 Most of this was not new to me, but I believe the way it’s presented is extremely useful.
 It doesn’t necessarily seem logical at first glance, and I probably would have been frustrated had I not seen such a variety of approaches in teaching/learning a new language.
 Having gone through so many learning methods, I do believe this is a reasonable and logical approach. ” – T. Scot